MohsinRaz3/tinytales/tinytales-frontend/README.md

 1. **User Input**: The user provides a text prompt via the Next.js UI.
 2. **ChatGPT Script Generation**: The prompt is passed to ChatGPT to generate a script or story.
-3. **ElevenLabs Audio Story Generation**: ElevenLabs takes the generated script and creates an audio version.
+3. **Speechify API Audio Story Generation**: Speechify API takes the generated script and creates an audio version.
 4. **Lumalabs Video Thumbnail Generation**: Simultaneously, a video thumbnail is created using Lumalabs/Fluxai.
 5. **Output**: The system returns both a short video thumbnail and an MP3 audio file of the story.